MadPonyInteractive/MadQt/docs/add_plugins.md

 #### STEP 9 - CREATE A PULL REQUEST
-Navigate to the topmost folder in your forked repository and press `New pull request` button.
+Navigate to the topmost folder in your forked repository and press "New pull request" button.

-On the new page that pops, press `Create pull request`
+On the new page that pops, press "Create pull request"

-Add the details of your new plugin and press `Create pull request`
+Add the details of your new plugin and press "Create pull request"

 ***